 Restaurants are plentiful in NYC, much like mushrooms after the rain.
-Like it or not, plant-based food is here to stay, so you might as well sample.
+Like it or not, plant-based food is here to stay, so you might as well sample it.
 So how do you find the best needles in the haystack?
 We compiled a list of the 20 best vegan and vegetarian restaurants in New York City.
-So whether you are a hard-core vegetarian/vegan, aspiring, or simply looking to eat clean, consider our recommendations.
+So, consider our recommendations if you are a hard-core vegetarian/vegan, aspiring, or simply looking to eat clean.

 86 Allen St, New York, NY 10002

 Dirt Candy’s goal is that people who eat at their restaurant enjoy vegetables.
-They serve nothing but vegetables, and they always want to make sure they taste better than anything you’ve ever had before.
-Their kitchen is essentially a laboratory for our award-winning chef, Amanda Cohen, and every day she pushes vegetables further than anyone else in the world.
+They serve nothing but vegetables and always want to ensure they taste better than anything you’ve ever had.
+Their kitchen is essentially a laboratory for our award-winning chef, Amanda Cohen, who pushes vegetables further daily than anyone else.
 Their menu changes regularly in a beautiful open kitchen setting.

 38 E 19th St, New York, NY 10003

-This is definitely a more upscale vegan/vegetarian spot.
-Jean-Georges Vongerichten’s first meat-free venture is one to not miss though if you are a foodie and want to experience something unique.
-Each menu arrives with a chart that details the health benefits of various vegetables.
-One of the most popular items on the menu are the dosas.
+This is a more upscale vegan/vegetarian spot.
+Jean-Georges Vongerichten’s first meat-free venture is one not to miss if you are a foodie and want to experience something unique.
+Each menu arrives with a chart detailing various vegetables’ health benefits.
+One of the most popular items on the menu is the dosas.

 130 E 7th St, New York, NY 10009

 Avant Garden opened its doors in 2015 in the East Village.
 Since then, they have been creating delicious plant-based options.
-Addtionally their 28-seat space with a petrified-wood counter and raw tree branches above an open kitchen are not one to miss.
-Pair a quartet of toasts topped with items like crimini mushrooms with the house-made spaghetti and sip beer, wine and cider.
+Additionally, their 28-seat space with a petrified-wood counter and raw tree branches above an open kitchen is not one to miss.
+Pair a quartet of toasts topped with items like crimini mushrooms with the housemade spaghetti and sip beer, wine, and cider.

-If you are looking for some vegan or vegetarian sushi, Beyond sushi is definitely a spot to check out.
+Beyond Sushi is a spot to check out if you are looking for vegan or vegetarian sushi.
 Beyond Sushi in New York City’s leading vegan restaurant chain, reimagining plant-based food one plate at a time.
-They are a vegan and kosher haven, known for our unconventional sushi, globally inspired flavors, and indulgent desserts and cocktails.
-They have five locations across Manhattan, offering up full-service dine-in, takeout, and delivery options.
+They are a vegan and kosher haven known for their unconventional sushi, globally inspired flavors, and indulgent desserts and cocktails.
+They have five locations across Manhattan, offering full-service dine-in, takeout, and delivery options.

 185 Bleecker St, New York, NY 10012

-Beatnic was once known as By Chloe. but was rebranded by the owner after a legal battle.
-They have a ton of options on their menus from began burgers, salads, sandwiches, chicken tenders, mac and cheese, and fresh juices!
-Of course all vegan or vegetarian.
-The reason this spot is so popular is that you can find healthy options but if you are craving some junk food, they have that too!
+Beatnic was once known as By Chloe.
+But was rebranded by the owner after a legal battle.
+They have many options on their menus, from began burgers, salads, sandwiches, chicken tenders, mac and cheese, and fresh juices!
+Of course, all are vegan or vegetarian.
+This spot is so popular because you can find healthy options, but they have that too if you are craving junk food!

 15 W 27th St, New York, NY 10001